-14.4 Trainees
+13.4 Trainees

-The base rates of pay in the appropriate employment classification for trainees shall be the hourly rates of pay set out in Schedule D to this Agreement.
+- (a) The base rates of pay in the appropriate employment classification for trainees shall be the hourly rates of pay set out in Schedule D to this Agreement. - (b) The rates contained in Schedule D will move in accordance with changes to the Trainee rates in the Aged Care Award 2010 as they vary from time to time.

-14.5 Live - in Housekeepers
+13.5 Live-in Home Carer

-- (a) Live-in Housekeeper shall mean a home care employee who lives at the client's premises for a period of 24 hours or more. - (b) For the purposes of the rates of pay for Live-in Housekeepers which are set out as daily rates of pay in Table 2 of Schedule B to this Agreement: - (i) A home care employee grade 1 shall be paid as a Live-in Housekeeper grade 1; - (ii) A home care employee grade 2 shall be paid as a Live-in Housekeeper grade 2; - (iii) A home care employee grade 3 shall be paid as a Live-in Housekeeper grade 3; - (c) The terms and conditions of this clause shall be in substitution for and not cumulative upon the entitlements in the following clauses: Clause 15 - Hours; Clause 18 - Overtime; Clause 19 - Shift and Weekend Work; Clause 20 -Public Holidays. - (d) Employees required to live in shall be provided with full board and lodging free of charge. - (e) A Live-in Housekeeper shall after each five (5) consecutive days of duty, be entitled to two (2) consecutive days off provided that: - (i) Such days may accumulate to a limit of six (6) and in any case must be taken at the conclusion of such service. - (ii) Where it is mutually agreed between the employer and the employee that under such circumstances the days of duty should continue, such days may accumulate to a limit of eight (8) to be taken at the conclusion of such service. - (iii) Provided that the Live-in Housekeeper shall continue to receive the normal weekly wage during such days off.
+- (a) Live-in Home Carer shall mean a home care employee who lives at the client's premises for a period of 24 hours or more. - (b) For the purposes of the rates of pay for Live-in Housekeepers which are set out as daily rates of pay in Table 2 of Schedule B to this Agreement: - (i) A home care employee grade 1 shall be paid as a Live-in Home Carer grade 1; - (ii) A home care employee grade 2 shall be paid as a Live-in Home Carer grade 2; - (iii) A home care employee grade 3 shall be paid as a Live-in Home Carer grade 3; - (c) The terms and conditions of this clause shall be in substitution for and not cumulative upon the entitlements in the following clauses: Clause 15 - Hours; Clause 18 - Overtime; Clause 19 - Shift and Weekend Work; Clause 20 -Public Holidays. - (d) Employees required to live in shall be provided with full board and lodging free of charge. - (e) A Live-in Home Carer shall after each five (5) consecutive days of duty, be entitled to two (2) consecutive days off provided that: - (i) Such days may accumulate to a limit of six (6) and in any case must be taken at the conclusion of such service. - (ii) Where it is mutually agreed between the employer and the employee that under such circumstances the days of duty should continue, such days may accumulate to a limit of eight (8) to be taken at the conclusion of such service.

+(iii) Provided that the Live-in Home Carer shall continue to receive the normal weekly wage during such days off.

-14.6 Payment of Wages
+13.6 Payment of Wages

 - (a) Wages shall be paid fortnightly or where mutually agreed, monthly. - (b) Employees shall have their wages paid by direct deposit or electronic transfer into one account with a bank or other financial institution as nominated by the employee.
 Wages shall be deposited by the employer in sufficient time to ensure that wages are available for withdrawal by employees by the close of business on pay day.
-Where the wages are not available to the employee by such time due to circumstances beyond the employer's control, the employer shall not be held accountable for such delay.

-- (c) Where the services of an employee are terminated with due notice, all moneys owing shall be paid upon cessation of employment, but in the case of termination without due notice, within three working days. - (d) Where the employer has overpaid an employee, the employer shall notify the employee in writing of such overpayment and how such overpayment is made up, and may recover such amounts, with the agreement of the employee as to the amount of the overpayment and method of such recovery.
+Where the wages are not available to the employee by such time due to circumstances beyond the employer's control, the employer shall not be held accountable for such delay. - (c) Where the services of an employee are terminated with due notice, all moneys owing shall be paid upon cessation of employment, but in the case of termination without due notice, within three working days. - (d) Where the employer has overpaid an employee, the employer shall notify the employee in writing of such overpayment and how such overpayment is made up, and may recover such amounts, with the agreement of the employee as to the amount of the overpayment and method of such recovery.
 This subclause authorises the use of deductions from wages for the purpose of such recovery.
 All such deduction from wages must be authorised in writing by the employee.

-14.7 Particulars of Wages
+13.7 Particulars of Wages